 One of the foundational goals of ACCS schools and the classical method is to prepare students to debate and evaluate ideas, and for this, reasoned inquiry is essential.
 Therefore, the ACCS takes a position on Critical Race Theory (CRT).
 Unlike most ideas in academia which can be debated, CRT is an orthodoxy, or an ethical system, more akin to a religion than to an academic idea.
 On many college campuses, disagreement with or questioning of CRT results in disciplinary action (formally or through shaming).
 This indicates that CRT is an “orthodoxy” that does not open itself up to reasoned inquiry, which is the antithesis to classical Christian education.
 Few people, let alone young people, are immune to this type of religious-like indoctrination.

-Based on the evidence, CRT is authoritarianism masquerading as “anti-racism” but is in fact racist, it supports racist policies against those whose ideologies oppose it as well as those it claims to champion, and it undermines students’ faith and independence of thought.
-ACCS recommends that parents of k-12 students ask their heads-of-school how they view racism and carefully choose a school accordingly.
+Based on the evidence, CRT is authoritarianism masquerading as “anti-racism” but is in fact racist.
+It supports racist policies against those whose ideologies oppose it as well as those it claims to champion, and it undermines students’ faith and independence of thought.
+ACCS recommends that parents of k-12 students ask their school’s administration how they view racism and carefully choose a school accordingly.
 ACCS also recommends that parents encourage their college students to transfer to one of the few colleges who resist CRT.
 At many Christian colleges, CRT has effectively replaced Christianity as the primary orthodoxy.
 Students may not realize this, given the school’s church affiliation, but this makes the danger more real.
 CRT is anathema to Christianity and especially to classical Christian education.

 WHAT IS CRT?